mirshahbazi/MyKuya/readme.md

  - Base Modules → (network, auth, cache, presentation).

  for more details :

- As you can see in digram every thing in this app controll by modules. this is a Single activity project and uses `Navigation Component` to navigate between fragments.
+ As you can see in diagram everything in this app controlled by modules. this is a Single activity project and uses `Navigation Component` to navigate between fragments.
  `base` module contains MVP files and `RxRule` for testing. every module can see the `base`.